 Now, take a deep inhale.
 Green smells–fresh cut fir, boxwood, farm stand vegetables–mix with the warm aroma of that spiced coffee clutched between cold hands, filling your nostrils.
 Brassy sounds of joyous holiday carols sing out.

-I’m remembering a Saturday morning in the year-round open air Ann Arbor Farmers Market where, thanks to some wintery sensory input, I finally found Christmas.
+I’m remembering a Saturday morning in the year-round open air Ann Arbor Farmers Market where, thanks to some wintery sensory input, Christmas finally came.

 Finding Holiday Joy When December Feels Like Spring